 “Musicians play their instruments.
 I play the orchestra.”

-Like earlier Sorkin’s work where ‘The Social Network’ was not about Facebook, ‘Moneyball’ was not about the Oakland Athletics,’Steve Jobs’ is not really about Jobs or Apple Products.
+Like earlier Sorkin’s work, where ‘The Social Network’ was not about Facebook, ‘Moneyball’ was not about the Oakland Athletics, and Steve Jobs is not really about Jobs or Apple Products.
 Steve Jobs is not even remotely a biography in its true sense.
-Steve Jobs dwells into the acidic character of Jobs, where his personal & professional life’s changing graph has been captured in the backdrop of three important events.
+Steve Jobs dwells into the acidic character of Jobs, where his personal & professional life’s changing graph has been captured in the backdrop of three significant events.
 He is callous and apathetic tech suave who doesn’t mind threatening Andy Hertzfeld of humiliating him publicly if Macintosh doesn’t say ‘hello’; he doesn’t accept his illegitimate daughter as his own blood even after the conclusive proof; he is too selfish to acknowledge any credits to his friends and colleagues; he is too arrogant to ignore circuit board designer Wozniak’s opinion.

-Aaron Sorkin’s script works more like a stage play with three extended scene, set on the backstage of three crucial technological launch- the Macintosh in 1984-elegant and classical design but commercial failure that led to his exit; the NeXT computer in 1988; and the iMac in 1998, with Jobs back in control at Apple, poised to roll out the iMac – the computer that ushered in Apple’s market dominance and initiated the cult of Steve Jobs.
-Aaron Sorkin deft writing, bolstered with crisp dialogue arching humane nature, never tries to empathize or make the character of Jobs relatable.
+Aaron Sorkin’s script works more like a stage play with three extended scenes, set backstage of three crucial technological launches- the Macintosh in 1984-elegant and classical design but a commercial failure that led to his exit; the NeXT computer in 1988; and the iMac in 1998, with Jobs back in control at Apple, poised to roll out the iMac – the computer that ushered in Apple’s market dominance and initiated the cult of Steve Jobs.
+Aaron Sorkin’s deft writing, bolstered with crisp dialogue arching humane nature, never tries to empathize or make the character of Jobs relatable.